Bariatric surgeries produce weight loss through 2 approaches:

 Is weight-loss surgery safe for teens?

-- Studies about adolescents who have had bariatric surgery suggest that these operations are at least as safe for adolescents as they are for adults.
+- Studies of adolescents who have had bariatric surgery suggest that these operations are at least as safe for adolescents as they are for adults.
 But not enough teenagers have been followed after their weight-loss surgery to know if there are any long-term effects on their future growth or development.

 - Teenagers' bodies are still changing and developing.
-Because of the quick weight loss after surgery, they will need to be careful to get all of the nutrients and vitamins their bodies require.
+Because of the quick weight loss after surgery, they will need to be careful to get all the nutrients and vitamins their bodies require.